This page: full notes A* summary notes C/B summary notes

 Furthermore, in Romans 13 Paul says that ‘it is necessary’ that Christians should obey their rulers since the rulers are ‘God’s servant for your good’.
 This suggests that all civil disobedience, let alone violent resistance to rulers, is unbiblical.

 Finkenwalde was an example of an attempt to create such a community.
 Bonhoeffer told his students to meditate daily on the bible, not in original translations, not reading theological commentaries, not even focused on its literal meaning, but just trying to hear God speaking through it.
-This was best done in a community such as that at Finkenwalde where the seminarians all meditated on the same bible verses.

 “The will of God is not a system of rules which is established from the outset; it is something new and different in each different situation in life, and for this reason a man must ever anew examine what the will of God may be.
 The heart, the understanding, observation and experience must all collaborate in this task.”